ahmedibraheeem/8Puzzle/README.md

 ## 8-puzzle AI solver using BFS DFS AST
 ## Ahmad Ibrahim
 # USEAGE:
-and AI program to solve the 8-puzzle game using python
+An AI program to solve the 8-puzzle game using python

 In the command line: